ravichas/AMPL-Tutorial/README.md

 ### Explore HTR3A binding data from Drug Target Commons database

 * [Tutorial-03:](https://github.com/ravichas/AMPL-Tutorial/blob/master/explore_data_dtc_min_viable_one.ipynb) (**Mode: AMPL_GPU; Time: ~ 4 minutes**)
-This COLAB notebook will use AMPL for Data curation, EDA and clustering of HTR3A protein data from DTC
+This COLAB notebook will use AMPL for Data cleaning, EDA and clustering of HTR3A protein data from Drug Target Commons (DTC)
 * [Tutorial-02:](https://github.com/ravichas/AMPL-Tutorial/blob/master/explore_data_dtc_2_curate.ipynb) (**Mode: AMPL_GPU; Time: ~ 10 minutes**)
-This COLAB notebook will use AMPL for Data curation of HTR3A protein data from Drug Target Commons
+This COLAB notebook will use AMPL for Data curation of HTR3A protein data from Drug Target Commons (DTC)